borisdev/resume/resume.md

 - I led a Junior DevOps engineer to build a Splunk observability system that was used to track performance and experiments on different spider configurations.
 - I trained a Junior Data Engineer to maintain the scraping system.
-- tech lead on the move from a monolith to a microservice paradigm
+- I led the move from a monolith to a microservice paradigm.
 - I led a Data Engineer to guide the Data Scientists into a new microservice development paradigm.
 - I explained to management the technical and human vision behind the microservice architecture.
 - I shadowed the Data Scientists to see what I could automate for them.